Healthcare

 Worldwide, it is estimated that about one in five, or about 1.5 billion people, suffer from chronic pain, and its prevalence increases with age.
 While chronic pain is defined as pain that lasts more than three months, acute pain is pain that is quite common and most often transient.
 The prevalence of pain in individuals leads to substantial healthcare costs and lost productivity.

-There is considerable research that encourages the use of VR for reducing acute pain when medical procedures are being carried out.
-Meanwhile, the use of VR for managing chronic pain is still at a nascent stage.
+There is considerable research that encourages the use of VR for reducing acute pain when medical procedures, demonstrating the potential of VR for pain management in clinical settings.
+Meanwhile, the use of VR for managing chronic pain is still at a nascent stage, but it shows promise as a future application of VR for pain management.

 Before we explore how VR is being used for pain management, let us understand what exactly we mean by the term VR or Virtual Reality?
 VR specifically refers to computer generated imagery and hardware designed to transport users to a virtual world.
-The specially built VR hardware, which could include headphones with sound/music and noise reduction, a head-mounted display (HMD), a joystick for navigation/manipulation of the virtual environment (VE) and a rumble pad, helps bring sights and sounds to VR users in a way that is totally immersive.
+The specially built VR hardware, which could include headphones with sound/music and noise reduction, a head-mounted display (HMD), a joystick for navigation/manipulation of the virtual environment (VE) and a rumble pad, creates an immersive experience that is central to the effectiveness of VR for pain management.

 Let us look at some of the techniques through which VR could be used for pain management and reduction.
 Since stress, depression, fear and other emotions contribute to pain, all the strategies listed below are used to control the mood of the patient and to reduce the stress and anxiety felt by the patient.
 A control of these symptoms is found to reduce the pain felt by patients.
 These include: